 Plus in my view there are several quarterbacks with potential to be a starter in the NFL, but no superstars this year.
 I think Bryce Petty, Brett Hundley and Sean Mannion are not far behind Mariota and Winston.
 I think we can nab one in the second round.

 In the first round, we have to stop the run, folks.
 Last in the NFL is just not quite good enough, okay?
-A lot of mock drafts have us taking Danny Shelton, massive beast who played the Nost Tackle position for Washington.
-That's exactly what this team needs.
+A lot of mock drafts have us taking Danny Shelton, massive beast who played the Nose Tackle position for Washington.
+But his 40 yard dash time is slow beyond belief and his sack totals, achieved via mammoth games against second tier teams, will not translate to the NFL.
+There are glaciers that move faster.
+It might be that Malcolm Brown is actually a better player at this position, but I'm okay with Shelton.

 Then I have us taking La'el Collins, a terrific run blocking Right Tackle out of LSU.
 Mitchell Schwartz is very good, but not dominant in the run game.
 Mitchell and John Greco thus will fight it out for right guard, but we are going to run off right tackle this year.